wp-plugins/notification-bar/readme.txt

 An answer to that question.

 == Screenshots ==
-1. The settings page.
+1. The admin settings page.
+2. Frontend display.

 == Changelog ==
-Version 1.0.3

-Updated the error by removing the bounce effect which was having issues with a few themes.

-Version 1.0.5
+=Version 2.0.5=

+Fixed some style and jquery issues.
+Replaced old select color dropdowns with the new color picker.
+Tested upto WordPress 3.6.

+=Version 2.0.4=

+Fixed some jquery issues with 1.9.0 jQuery Library.

+=Version 2.0.3=

+Added Default Position option for Notification Bar (Top/Bottom) in admin panel.
+Fixed jquery issues with WordPress 3.5 version.

+=Version 1.0.7=

+Fixed some minor issues with the jquery

+=Version 1.0.5=

 Fixed the width issue.
 Now its full width for the content.

-Version 1.0.7

-Fixed some minor issues with the jquery

-Version 2.0.3

-Added Default Position option for Notification Bar (Top/Bottom) in admin panel.
-Fixed jquery issues with WordPress 3.5 version.

-Version 2.0.4

-Fixed some jquery issues with 1.9.0 jQuery Library.
+=Version 1.0.3=

+Updated the error by removing the bounce effect which was having issues with a few themes.

 == Upgrade notice ==